 The Central Minnesota Community Corrections is exposed to various risks of loss related to torts; theft of, damage to, or destruction of assets; errors or omissions; injuries to employees; or natural disasters.
-The Community Corrections has entered into a joint powers agreement with Minnesota counties to form the Minnesota Counties Insurance Trust (MCIT) to cover its workers' compensation and property and casualty liabilities.
-The Community Corrections purchases commercial insurance for other risks of loss.
+The Central Minnesota Community Corrections has entered into a joint powers agreement with Minnesota counties to form the Minnesota Counties Intergovernmental Trust (MCIT), formerly the Minnesota Counties Insurance Trust, to 4.
+Risk Management (Continued)

+cover its workers' compensation and property and casualty liabilities.
+The Central Minnesota Community Corrections purchases commercial insurance for other risks of loss.
 There were no significant reductions in insurance from the previous year or settlements in excess of insurance for any of the past three years.

 The Workers' Compensation Division of MCIT is self-sustaining based on premiums charged, so that total contributions plus compounded earnings on these contributions equal the amount needed to satisfy claims liabilities and other expenses.
-MCIT participates in the Workers' Compensation Reinsurance Association with coverage at \$410,000 per claim in 2008.
-Should the MCIT Workers' Compensation Division liabilities exceed assets, MCIT may assess the Community Corrections in a method and amount to be determined by MCIT.
+MCIT participates in the Workers' Compensation Reinsurance Association with coverage at \$430,000 per claim in 2009 and \$450,000 per claim in 2010.
+Should the MCIT Workers' Compensation Division liabilities exceed assets, MCIT may assess the Central Minnesota Community Corrections in a method and amount to be determined by MCIT.

-The Property and Casualty Division of MCIT is self-sustaining, and the Community Corrections pays an annual premium to cover current and future losses.
+The Property and Casualty Division of MCIT is self-sustaining, and the Central Minnesota Community Corrections pays an annual premium to cover current and future losses.
 MCIT carries reinsurance for its property lines to protect against catastrophic losses.
 Should the MCIT Property and Casualty Division liabilities exceed assets, MCIT may assess the Community Corrections in a method and amount to be determined by MCIT.